lpzraf/flask-postgresql-note-taking-app/README.md

 1. Refactoring an older app from saving data locally in json to now connecting and using PostgreSQL
 2. Data modeling (one-to-many and many-to-many relationships)
 3. Creating tables and loading data to PostgreSQL
-4. CRUD and RESTful practices
+4. CRUD and RESTful best practices
 5. Routing with Flask
 6. Persisting session data
 7. Form submits in Flask